Skip to Content

 I am excited!
 I can’t believe it’s coming up so quickly… I’ll be getting there at the end of April so I don’t have much time left before it begins.
 I’ll be doing a lot of traveling leading up to that point so I’m sure it’s going to feel like it’s here in no time.

 I need to prepare a fabulous national costume and find a nice suit for the pageant part of the competition.
-There will also be some volunteering/activism-related activities and a number of interviews.
+There will also be some volunteering/activism-related activities and many interviews.

 Josh and Heath, a happy gay couple enjoying the gay life in Vancouver